-One small segment of all humanity, (the nation of Israel), was the sample of humanity, which was tested by God, to see if they were able to keep His law.
-They were a small, test-sample of the entire, human race.. but their collective failure to keep God commands, placed them under the curse of the Law and dictated that.. not just they, but ALL humanity stands before God as guilty sinners, who are equally condemned before God - and the wages of sin is death.
+God took one small segment of all humanity, (the nation of Israel), as a sample of the human race, and Israel was tested by God, to see if they were able to keep His law.
+They were a small, test-sample of the entire, human race.. but their collective failure to keep God commands, placed them under the curse of the Law and demonstrated that.. not just they, but ALL humanity stand guilty before God as- ALL are equally condemned before God... and the wages of sin is death.

 But God in His grace determined to send a Saviour, Who would be Jesus, the only begotten Son of God.
-He would identify with mankind and pay the price for humanities, sin through His substitutionary death.
-Sin would be dealt with through the death and resurrection of a perfect, kinsman-redeemer, and faith in HIM would be the means to receive that salvation.
+He would identify with mankind by being born into the human race.
+But He would keep the righteous requirement of the Law, on behalf of all mankind by living a sinless life... and He would pay the price for humanities sin through His own, substitutionary death.
+Sin would be dealt with through the death and resurrection of this perfect, Kinsman-Redeemer - the incarnate God, and faith in HIM would be the means to have sins forgiven; be proclaimed righteous and receive God's great salvation.

 The amazing thing is that those who DO believe on Him are immediately removed from the devastating demands of the old Law, which He fulfilled on our behalf.
-And in His sermon of the mount, we witness Christ laying claim to be Israel's prophesied Messiah, Who had come to set-up His kingdom of heaven on earth, as foretold by prophets of old.
-All the nation of Israel had to do to bring in the kingdom, was to repent of their sin (as a NATION), turn back to God, and believe on the Lord Jesus Christ.
+And in His Sermon of the Mount, we witness Christ laying claim to be Israel's prophesied Messiah, Who had come to set-up His kingdom of heaven on earth, as foretold by prophets of old.
+All the nation of Israel had to do to bring in the kingdom, was to repent of their sin (as a NATION), turn back to God _as a PEOPLE), and believe on the Lord Jesus Christ as MESSIAH.

 As His children, who have been saved by grace through faith, our spiritual eyes are open.
 We are to manifest lives that are like a physical eye, that is ablaze with the light of God's love - for the Lord Jesus is the Light of the world.
 He is the one Who gives us His own perfect, inner light.
-Those that believe on Him, are walking in spirit and truth.
-They reflect His own shining luminosity, for He is the One that floods our inner heart with truth, and outer life with His own beauty, and the radiance of His own glory.
+Those who believe on Him, are to walk in spirit and truth.
+They are to reflect His own shining luminosity, for He is the One that floods our inner heart with truth, and our outer life with His own beauty, and the radiance of His own glory.